Navigate Stages of a Business Process Flow

 • the ‘Submit/Approve Application’ buttons being the trigger to navigate BPF stages.

-• the logic to a hide & display buttons, fields etc at each stage of the BPF.
+• the logic to hide & show buttons, fields etc at each stage of the BPF.

 Figure 10

-When the button ‘Submit Application’ is pressed, the function saveAndProgress() is executed.
+When the button ‘Submit Application’ is pressed, the function saveAndProgress() is executed (line 122 of Figure 10).
 This invokes the client API ‘moveNext’ which moves the BPF to the next stage.
 (There are several other Client API to control the process as well but they’re not described in this post.)

 Figure 11

 When the BPF moves to the new stage, the function setForm() is executed (Figure 12).
-This specifies how the Dynamics 365 form will be updated.
-This function is also executed when the form is reloaded (it will execute after the form’s onLoad() event).
+This function specifies how the Dynamics 365 form will be updated.
+It is also executed when the form is reloaded, running after the form’s onLoad() event

 Figure 12